 Bangladesh blames Pakistani soldiers and local collaborators for the deaths of 3 million people during the nine-month war of independence from Pakistan.
-An estimated 200,000 women were raped and about 10 million people fled to refugee camps in neighboring India.
+An estimated 200,000 women were raped and about 10 million people fled to refugee camps in India, which helped Bangladesh with training, arms and other support to fight.

-The Bangladeshi government said the trial met the proper standards with the defendant receiving the opportunity to challenge the prosecution's case in open court and appeal the verdict all the way up to the Supreme Court.
-Qamaruzzaman, however, refused to seek presidential clemency.
+The Bangladeshi government said Mojaheed's trial met the proper standards with the defendant receiving the opportunity to challenge the prosecution's case in open court and appeal the verdict all the way up to the Supreme Court.